-Table 1 - Template for auditors to report on the audit of the UNDP CDR bined Delivery Re at 31 December 20 • 1 Project No. Output No. Amount audited and certified (US\$) Audit opinion (unqualified, qualified, adverse, disclaimer) Total amount of qualification of audit opinion (if qualified, adverse or disclaimer of opinion) Reason(s) for qualification of audit opinion and breakdown of NFM amount (US Observation(s) that had impact on qualification of audit opinion (list observation number(s) and page of audit report/management letter)
+Table 1 - Template for auditors to report on the audit of the UNDP CDR

+UNDP (combined Deliver (CDR) as at 31 December 2019 1 Project No .
+Output No. Amount audited and certified Audit opinion (unqualified, qualified, adverse, Total amount of qualification of audit opinion (if qualified, adverse or disclaimer of Reason(s) for qualification of audit opinion and breakdown of NFM amount (US Observation(s) that had impact on qualification of audit opinion (list observation number(s) and